Karen-78/ACIT2520-Project/README.md

 - Watched and took notes on "Understanding our Term Project Start Code Part 3"
 - Searched express-session npm, Google, Github, reddit, and many other sites on how to user store.all() to see all sessions for admin to revoke it.
 Was unable to find a working version.
 - Watched and took notes on Passport Lecture (Week 11)

+Apr 5 - Apr 11 (Second Sprint)
+Karen Yan:
+I worked on the following tasks:
+- Made a button and implemented logout option
+- Made a button and implemented destory session
+- Finally found the solution to use store.all

+I researched about the following things:
+- Searched express-session npm how to implement store.all
+- Searched express-session npm how to implement session.destory
+- Searched express-session npm how to implement logout